Use "Recycling and Sort Refresher" for your staff meetings and Green Team meetings.

 Benefiting NIH Charities

-For every usable inkjet or toner cartridge that is recycled, $1.00 is donated to NIH Charities (The Children's Inn at NIH, Special Love for Children with Cancer - Camp Fantastic, Friends of the Clinical Center).
+For every usable inkjet or toner cartridge that is recycled, a donation is made towards NIH Charities (The Children's Inn at NIH, Special Love for Children with Cancer - Camp Fantastic, Friends of the Clinical Center).
 Over $6,000 has been donated since 2007.

 Recycling at Leased Facilities

 What can I recycle?

 Leased facilities in Montgomery County follow Montgomery County business recycling guidance.
 Mixed paper, commingled materials, cardboard, and scrap metal are mandatory items that must be recycled.
 Many leased facilities also have a place on the loading dock to recycle toner cartridges.
 Collected toner cartridges for recycle contribute to NIH charities.
 For specifics, contact your facility manager.

 Who do I contact for a recycling bin?

 Contact your facility manager to request a recycling bin.

 I keep seeing the recycling being dumped in with the trash.
 Is my facility recycling?